kubernetes/website/docs/concepts/storage/persistent-volumes.md

 A Kubernetes administrator can specify additional mount options for when a Persistent Volume is mounted on a node.

-Note that not all Persistent volume types support mount options.
-The following volume types support mount options.
+**Note:** Not all Persistent volume types support mount options.
+{: .note}

+The following volume types support mount options:

 * GCEPersistentDisk
 * AWSElasticBlockStore